datavaluepeople/dvp-landing-static/content/assets/blog/phoenix-case-study/index.md

 ---
-title: "Phoenix: An end-to-end AI platform powering peacebuilding efforts"
+title: "Phoenix: An end-to-end AI powered Social Media analysis platform powering peacebuilding efforts"
 date: "2025-02-10T10:16:57Z"
 description: "Phoenix is an open-source AI platform developed by Build Up and datavaluepeople to aid peacebuilding through social media analysis.
 Launched in January 2025, it addresses challenges like